lzim/teampsd/mtl_facilitate_workgroup/checklists/inter_session_checklist.md

 <img src = "https://github.com/lzim/teampsd/blob/master/resources/icons/timestamp.png" height = "40" width = "40" style ="display: inline-block"/> 00:50-00:60 | **Success** - A successful Done/Do Review is short, specific, simple and shown.

-## 4. Sessons 5-8 Goals and Emphases - Build capacity for participatory learning from simulation using team question/hypothesis/findings/decisions. [participatory learning + systems thinking]
+## 4. Sessions 5-8 Goals and Emphases - Build capacity for participatory learning from simulation using team question/hypothesis/findings/decisions. [participatory learning + systems thinking]
 1. **Review** the _MTL_ Fidelity Checklist and overview below.
 2. **Identify** the new _MTL_ capacities for each session consistent with the _MTL_ theory of change.
 3. **Tailor** your review of new _MTL_ resources and skills to the team's highest priority need.